How to Create Coupon in WooCommerce

 Exclude sale items

-This helps you to control if the coupon can be applied to products that are already on sale.
+This setting helps you control whether the coupon applies to products already on sale.
 In most cases, small businesses may not want to apply the discount coupons for products on sale because it will significantly affect the profit margin.

 So, we can exclude items on sale for this coupon.

-Please note that the coupon will not be applied if the cart contains at least one item that is on sale because our coupon is applied to the entire cart.
+The coupon won’t apply if the cart contains at least one item on sale, since we’re applying the coupon to the entire cart.

-If you have chosen the Fixed product discount as the Discount type in the General settings, a 10% discount will be applied to all items in cart except the items on sale.
+If you choose the Fixed Product Discount as the Discount Type in the General settings, the system applies a 10% discount to all items in the cart except those on sale.

 Product restriction

-The second section of the Usage restriction settings allows you to exclude or include the products the coupon will be applied to.
+The second section of the Usage Restriction settings lets you include or exclude products the coupon should apply to.

 You can add products and product categories in the respective fields to include or exclude them from the offer.